kateharborne/SimSpin.jl/docs/src/index.md

 For the installation procedure of the SimSpin package please follow the installation instructions on the package's [*README*](https://github.com/kateharborne/SimSpin-Julia).

-Once installed, a simple procedure of three steps is required to take an observation and generate a datacube:
+Once installed, a simple procedure of four steps is required to take an observation and generate a datacube:
-1. Create a telescope object.
+1. Construct a `Telescope` object.
 This specifies the field of view to be used, the aperture shape, etc. In this example we will use the default [`SAMI`](@ref) telescope constructor.
 See [Telescope Constructors](@ref) for other default and customisable constructors.

     ```
         > telescope = SimSpin.SAMI()